SerNet/verinice/README.md

   GitHub mirror

 # How to build

-To build the Verinice client, client update site, server and report designer all at once execute the following commands:
+To build the Verinice client, client update site, server and report designer all at once execute the following command:

-1. `./mvnw -Dtycho.disableP2Mirrors=true clean verify`
+	./mvnw -Dtycho.disableP2Mirrors=true clean verify

 To see where the Verinice client, client update site, server and report designer build artifacts can then be found read the following sections.

-If you want to skip the junit tests you need to add the -Dmaven.antrun.skip=true parameter.
+If you want to skip the junit tests you need to add the `-Dmaven.antrun.skip=true` parameter.

-1. `./mvnw -Dtycho.disableP2Mirrors=true -Dmaven.antrun.skip=true  clean verify`
+	./mvnw -Dtycho.disableP2Mirrors=true -Dmaven.antrun.skip=true  clean verify

 ## Verinice client